KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 40) Programatically check for Wikipedia articles about KB highlights in Dutch
-40) You might want to **programatically check for Wikipedia articles about KB highlights**, for instance in Dutch, using [this query](https://w.wiki/3FbF):
+You might want to **programatically check for Wikipedia articles about KB highlights**, for instance in Dutch, using [this query](https://w.wiki/3FbF):
 ```sparql
    #Articles about KB collection highlights on Dutch Wikipedia
    select ?item ?itemLabel ?articleNL where {